getify/monio/MONADS.md

 As illustrated here, `Reader` takes an *optional* function (called `evaluate(..)` here).
 It should be a pure function that performs any necessary processing (if any) to transform -- remember, always avoid mutation if possible! -- the *environment* value as passed in.
 By default, the evaluation function is the *identity* function and passes the value through untouched.

 Reader is a useful monad for multiple tasks.
-As mentioned above, it can carry a global-like object (e.g., `window`) as its *environment*, even if no transformation to the *environment* is necessary.
+As mentioned above, it can carry (implicitly pass along) a global-like object (e.g., `window`) as its *environment*, even if no transformation to the *environment* is necessary.

 But Reader can actually carry any value (object, etc) you want.
 And if there are multiple steps in the Reader chain, each step can choose to transform the value as it cascades down the chain, as shown here: